hstevemcdonald/surgical-case-challenge/README.md

 - Steve

+Note: There is a bug in my IDE that is auto-populating an unused `props` param in the main React functional component on the 'case' and 'home' pages.
+Please disregard the workaround.

 ## TODOS:

 - Replace images with high-res images (new images currently in public/faces), update DB user attributes to reflect new image